-As a result, one page sites are immediate, simple and direct: they are perfect if you don’t have much content to communicate, and they allow users to find the information they are looking for immediately.
+It’s easy to see that one-page sites, as a result, are immediate, simple and direct.
+They’re perfect in situations where you don’t have a lot of content to communicate, and they allow users to quickly find the information they’re looking for.

-Think about the website of a restaurant or pizzeria.
-When you search online for a place to eat, you don’t need a lot of information: you just want to know where it is, what menu it offers, what the prices are, and what quality you can expect.
+Think about, for example, a website for a restaurant or pizzeria.
+When you’re looking online for a place to eat, you don’t need a lot of information.
+You simply want to know where it’s located, the menu it offers, its prices and the level of quality you can expect.
 Plus, you’re most likely doing the search from your smartphone.
-In a situation like this, a one page site is perfect: in one scroll you have all the information you need, your experience will be pleasant, and the chances that you will decide to book a table are proportionally higher.
+In this type of situation, a one-page website is perfect.
+With just one scroll, you have all the information you need, you’ll have a positive experience, and the chances that you’ll decide to book a table are proportionally higher.

-In a one page site, the information is all there - you don’t have to jump from page to page to find what you’re looking for.
-Little information, but clear and immediately available.
+In a one-page website, the information is all there.
+You don’t need to go from one page to another to find what you’re looking for.
+There’s not much information, but it’s clear and immediately available.

-Vertical scrolling on a one page site is perfect for mobile browsing, more than opening different pages through links in a menu.
+Vertical scrolling of a one-page site is well-suited for mobile browsing, much better than opening several pages through links in a menu.

-In contrast to these advantages, however, there are some disadvantages to using a one page site that are mainly related to page positioning and SEO optimization:
+Despite these advantages, however, there are some disadvantages to using a one-page website, which are mainly related to positioning and SEO optimization of the page:

 - Fewer keywords to compete on